 [HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton by Ord.
 No. 12-91.
 Amendments noted where applicable.]

-For purposes of this article, the town's duty to defend shall extend to counterclaims or cross claims against an employee or former employee.
+For purposes of this chapter, the Town's duty to defend shall extend to counterclaims or cross claims against an employee or former employee.

-The town may refuse to provide for the defense of an action referred to in this article if it determines that:
+The Town may refuse to provide for the defense of an action referred to in this chapter if it determines that:

 The act or omission was not within the scope of employment;